 Annika regularly appears as a television analyst for NBC’s coverage of LPGA major championships.
 She is a very popular motivational speaker and many corporate executives, CEOs and meeting planners use her talents to entertain important clients, reward top performing employees, and build camaraderie among teams.
 Annika is a driven leader with a vast network of contacts throughout the worlds of business, sports and entertainment.
-She continues to represent world-class companies including 3M, AHEAD, Callaway, Cutter & Buck, Golfing World, Lexus, Cabot Saint Lucia and Rolex.
+She continues to represent world-class companies including 3M, AHEAD, Callaway, Cutter & Buck, Lexus, Mastercard and Rolex.

 Listen to Annika speak at the Valero Texas Open for Executive Women's Day here.

 Associated Press Female Athlete of the Year – 2003-05

 Golf Writers Association of America Female Athlete of the Year – 1995, 1997, 2000-05

 World Golf Hall of Fame induction – 2003

 Ambassador of the United States Golf Association (joining Arnold Palmer) – 2008

 United States Golf Association’s Bob Jones Award – 2011

 PGA of America’s First Lady of Golf – 2013

 Top Swedish Female Athlete of All-Time – 2015